They Will Kill You Logo

 The murder, witnessed by multiple people, sent shockwaves through the community.
 Law enforcement quickly apprehended Matheney, and he was charged with burglary and murder.
 Despite his attempts to appeal the conviction, the courts upheld his death sentence.

-For the next 16 years, Matheney remained on death row, fighting legal battles but failing to overturn his fate.
-On September 28, 2005, at 12:27 a.m., Matheney was executed by lethal injection at Indiana State Prison in Michigan City.
+Matheney declined to appear before the Indiana Parole Board for his final hearing.
+Shortly before his execution, he released a written statement expressing love for his family and remorse for the pain he caused them.
+On September 28, 2005, at 12:27 a.m., Alan Lehman Matheney was executed by lethal injection at the Indiana State Prison in Michigan City.
 His last words were, “I love my family and my children.
 I’m sorry for the pain I’ve caused them.
 I thank my friends who stood by me.”

-Lisa Bianco’s murder sparked major legal reforms in Indiana.
 In response to the egregious failure that allowed a violent offender temporary freedom, state lawmakers passed new laws requiring that victims be notified of an inmate’s release.
 Additionally, Bianco’s family received a $900,000 settlement from the state of Indiana due to the mishandling of Matheney’s furlough.